INLD projects

 Keywords: systematic review, scientometric analysis, meta-analysis.

-• Biodiversity under climatic changes and anthropogenic pressures in temporary rock pools.
+Biodiversity under climatic changes and anthropogenic pressures in temporary waters.

-Temporary rock pools are amongst the most threatened ecosystems in the world, due to overexploitation, pollution, and other multiple local stressors.
-Recently, climate change has increased the vulnerability of these ecosystems, resulting in changes to the hydrological regime and water balance.
+Temporary rock pools are among the most threatened ecosystems in the world due to overexploitation, pollution, and other multiple local stressors.
+Recently, climate change has increased their vulnerability, resulting in changes to the hydrological regime and water balance.
 In this scenario, drought becomes a significant driver of change in freshwater ecosystems.

 Keywords: Rockpools, lentic ecosystems, conservation.